 - Name - the search terms report’s name.
 This value can't exceed 75 characters.

-- Index - the index used to create the report.
+- Index - the dtSearch index used to create the report.

 - Searchable set - a saved search that includes the set of documents used to create the report.

-Note: If you are using this search terms report for a Persistent Highlight Set, the searchable set can't be another search terms report.
+Note: If you are using this search terms report for a persistent highlight set, the saved search used for the searchable set cannot have a condition referencing another search terms report.

 - Type - select one of the following options: